I’m A Digital

 I approach design with feasibility in mind due to my front-end development experience.
 Making things real with a multidisciplinary team is important to me.
 My skills cover interaction design, visual design, user testing, prototyping, motion thinking, and front-end development; All through the lens of human-centered design.

 1. Understand & Validate

-It is important to have a thorough understanding of a problem before trying to solve it.
-You can only understand these issues by hearing from the people that experience them and through data.
+Have a thorough understanding of a problem before trying to solve it.
+You can only understand these issues by listening to the people that experience them and through data.
 User research is key.

-Going back to that same user and show what you came up with is crucial.
-(And a bit frightening) User testing is an important way to understand whether or not your solution solves the needs of the user.
-Prototype, test repeat!
+Validate ideas with your users is just as important.
+(And a bit frightening) User testing is an important way to understand whether or not your solution solves their needs.
+Prototype, test, repeat!

 PlantDemand user testing

 In my spare-time I’m working on redesigning a scheduling/supply chain management tool for asphalt plants.
 Since it is such an expert tool and very information dense, it is crucial to validate my design decisions with the customers.
 I do this through remote user testing sessions through zoom and a Figma prototype.

 2. Every detail matters